crashkonijn/GOAP/README.md

 # GOAP
-A multi-threaded GOAP system for Unity3D
+A multi-threaded GOAP (Goal Oriented Action Planning) system for Unity3D

 This library was used to create the AI in the game [Basher Beatdown](https://youtu.be/x653mVuNP0A?t=12s), but has been written to function on it's own and as such should be usable in any game.